grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (a depot (for repairs and pick up cargo))

 * [ ] _While at the depot, they arrange for repairs to be made, and to get the boat refueled_
-	* [ ] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued to exist.
+	* [X] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued to exist.
 	* {Maybe?
 Or maybe you have to edit the text so far so the Authorities here aren't SO brutal --- oh wait it's over the Authority line, remember?
 That's why the Authorities here aren't so aggressive.}

-* [ ] _They get an offer for a clandestine cargo --- magnetic mines_
+* [o] _They get an offer for a clandestine cargo --- magnetic mines_
-	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}
+	* [O] Percy is approached in the parts shop by a old crone:
+		* [X] the only small person Percy has seen so far in the depot: she has large rubbery ears and a small wrinkled nose that wiggles when she talks in her soft raspy voice.
+		* [X] {she is, in fact, a fairy godmother/witch with a cursed gift to offer Percy}
+		* [X] She invites Percy back to her shop; offering her a job
+		* [X] She heard about Percy from a note passed up the depot from the dock boss, though Percy intuits this, the crone doesn't say it aloud
+			* [X] {unsaid: because Percy is a woman, and the dock boss identifies with her --- thus make sure Percy introduces herself as captain to the dock boss when they meet the first time}
+		* [X] it's a lucrative but dangerous job offer: moving magnetically triggered explosives that could potentially be weapons parts.
+Can't get even some of the permits usually gotten.
+		* [X] She suggests Percy takes the cash and settle down with a nice man.
+Percy says she is married to her boat;
 	* {skip the bits establishing the authority methods -- that should have happened earlier}

-	* {skip the trader flirting with Percy}
+* [ ] _Percy asks depot bar tender about hiring a sonar operator.
+He offers his unmarketable whore Cassandra._

+* [ ] _Conversation with Cassandra about hiring her as a sonar operator_

-* [ ] Percy has to have a conversation with Chips where she gets re-hired for the next run.
+* [ ] Percy has to have a conversation with Chips --- maybe at the urging of Hemi --- where she gets re-hired for the next run.

 * [ ] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._
 	* Don't forget that while they were at the surface, the leak probably only seeped a bit, but with some pressure on at the underwater dock, it's more steadily pouring in.

-* [ ] _Percy asks depot trader about hiring a sonar operator.
-He offers his unmarketable whore Cassandra._

 * [ ] _Percy buys Shakes dinner at the one crappy diner in the depot to pay him back, and hires him to run interference for them with the mines cargo_
 	* [ ] Percy is so flush with this run that she can offer Shakes a job, and make up what she feels she owes him.
 She offers him two deck-boss shares, or something.
 	* [ ] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.
 It's more in his line of speciality
 	* [ ] Shakes makes sure to get his manuals back from the _Prospect_

-* [ ] _Conversation with Cassandra about hiring her as a sonar operator_

 * [ ] _At the Prospect, it's being repaired, refueled, and loaded with the magnetic mine cargo_
 	* Some further description of the layout of the Prospect might go here

 * [ ] _They seal up the boat and embark_
+	* Leave Shakes there with plan to rendezvous soon

-### Interstitial traveling from depot; rendezvous with the Gnat
+### rendezvous with the Gnat; Interstitial traveling from depot;

 * [ ] _Training Cassandra scene_